Raymond Radiguet: Career

-Literary reactions
+Legacy

-In 1945, Steadman and Blake write that admirers of his first novel "include the most discriminating of critics."
+In 1945, Stead and Blake wrote that admirers of his first novel "include the most discriminating of critics."
 Aldous Huxley is quoted as declaring that Radiguet had attained the literary control that others required a long career to reach.
 François Mauriac said that Le Diable au corps is "unretouched and seems shocking, but nothing so resembles cynicism as clairvoyance.
 No adolescent before Radiguet has delivered to us the secret of that age: we have all falsified it."
+In his commentary on the Hagakure, Japanese writer Yukio Mishima writes that Le Bal du Comte d'Orgel was "the book that thrilled me most" as a child, and that Radiguet became a sort of adolescent rival for him, as he expected to die equally early in World War II.
+Radiguet is the last entry in André Gide's Anthologie de la Poèsie Française; Gide selects for inclusion "Amélie" from Devoirs de Vacances and "Avec la mort tu te maries..." from Les Joues en feu.

+Numerous portraits of Radiguet, by artists such as Pablo Picasso, Amedeo Modigliani, Man Ray, and Valentine Hugo, as well as many drawings of him by Jean Cocteau, were produced during his lifetime.